My Cat is Getting Old…What Should I Expect?

 The older your cat gets, the harder it is for her to regulate her body temperature in response to the environmental changes.
-As a result, you’ll need to give extra efforts to keep them cool in the summer and warm in the winter.
-Limit their time outdoors when temperatures are extreme, and make sure they have ways to cool down or warm up.
+As a result, you’ll need to make extra efforts to keep him cool in the summer and warm in the winter.
+Limit his time outdoors when temperatures are extreme, and make sure he has ways to cool down or warm up.

-Your cat may be getting older and dealing with a few more problems, but she’s still the same cat.
-It’s important to keep them as comfortable as possible in their last years, adjusting your habits and schedules as needed.
-In response, your cat will reward you with a lifetime of their love and trust.
+Your cat may be getting older and dealing with a few more problems, but he’s still the same cat.
+It’s important to keep him as comfortable as possible in his last years, adjusting your habits and schedules as needed.
+In response, your cat will reward you with a lifetime of his love and trust.

 for more cat issues and solutions.

 If you need help, call us at 1-800-786-4751.